yarisvt/tyk-docs/tyk-docs/content/shared/gateway-config.md

 EV: <b>TYK_GW_POLICIES_POLICYRECORDNAME</b><br />
 Type: `string`<br />

-This option is required if `policies.policy_source` is set to `file`.
-Specifies the path of your JSON file containing the available policies.
+This option only applies in OSS deployment when the `policies.policy_source` is either set to `file` or an empty string.
+If `policies.policy_path` is not set, then Tyk will load policies from the JSON file specified by `policies.policy_record_name`.

 ### policies.allow_explicit_policy_id
 EV: <b>TYK_GW_POLICIES_ALLOWEXPLICITPOLICYID</b><br />